Photorealistic Depth of Field in CGI

 It is important to use real camera techniques and cinematic lighting techniques together to achieve the best result.

-And if you have too strong of a contrast in your aperture map, you can create distracting artefacts in your blur.
+And if you have too strong of a contrast in your aperture map, you can create distracting artifacts in your blur.

 A 3D render of a focus chart and a color checker in a studio lit environment.
 The focus is on the focus chart in the distance.
 The color checker is out of focus and we can see how the bokeh looks on the image.